 Imagine the countertop of your favorite bakery piled high with generous stacks of crunchy cookies marbled with sheets of chocolate.
 Now imagine that in your very own kitchen.
 These beauties are worth the extra effort you put into them.
-The layered chocolate provides unparalleled texture, flavor, and a bakery-style finish that will make you very proud to call these your chocolate chip cookies.–Sarah Copeland
+The layered chocolate provides unparalleled texture, flavor, and a bakery-style finish that will make you very proud to call these your chocolate chip cookies.
+Originally published February 1, 2013.–Sarah Copeland

 LC Dramatic License Note